-Our body’s ‘fueling’ system works in a similar way to how your car works.
-Your car’s fuel needs to be replaced quite often, but it needs oil and water to function properly as well.
-If one of the components is depleted, adding to one of the others won’t restore that component.
-Also adding too much of any one of the components won’t make it run better.
-With a car there is no extra storage facility for adding too much petrol, oil or water.
+Our body’s fueling system works similarly to how your car works.
+Your car’s fuel needs to be replaced quite often, but it needs oil and water to function correctly as well.
+If one of the components is depleted, adding one of the others won’t restore that component.
+Also, adding too much of any one of the components won’t make it run better.
+There is no extra storage facility for adding too much petrol, oil or water with a car.
 Our bodies, however, do have this system.
 This system stores excess energy and can make us gain weight unintentionally.

 Macro-nutrients include carbohydrates, proteins and fats.
 They are the three components that give our bodies energy, build up our muscles and sustain life.
 All types of food will be grouped in one or more of these groups.

-If we could choose one macro-nutrient that has been ‘picked on’ most in recent years it would be carbohydrates.
+If we could choose one macronutrient that has been picked on’ most in recent years, it would be carbohydrates.
 This group is widely blamed for weight gain or for struggling to lose weight.
-Various diet plans simply advise you to cut carbohydrates out of your diet and ‘voila’ you have the perfect body.
-But is it really so simple?
+Various diet plans advise you to cut carbohydrates out of your diet and ‘voila’ you have the perfect body.
+But is it so simple?

 Carbohydrates are also called “complex sugars”.
-As shown in the picture, this basically means that a lot of sugar molecules are all attached to each other and should be broken down in the body before sugar is absorbed in the blood stream.
-The only way to use carbohydrates would be for your body to break it down to glucose (the more scientific name for sugar).
-In your blood stream it is referred to as blood sugar.
+As shown in the picture, this means that many sugar molecules are all attached and should be broken down in the body before sugar is absorbed into the bloodstream.
+The only way to use carbohydrates would be for your body to break them down to glucose (the more scientific name for sugar).
+In your bloodstream, it is referred to as blood sugar.

-All carbohydrate containing foods are classified either as low, medium or high glycaemic index (GI).
-Glycaemic index refers to the digestion and absorption of sugar (glucose) from the small intestines to the blood stream.
-Carbohydrate containing foods include starches, fruit, dairy, vegetables and normal sugar.
-Normal added sugar is the least valuable to your health as it contains no fibre, vitamins or minerals and just provides calories.
+All carbohydrate-containing foods are classified either as low, medium or high glycaemic index (GI).
+The glycaemic index refers to the digestion and absorption of sugar (glucose) from the small intestines to the bloodstream.
+Carbohydrate containing foods include starches, fruit, dairy, vegetables and regular sugar.
+Typically added sugar is the least valuable to your health as it has no fibre, vitamins or minerals and provides calories.

 Starches are classified as either refined or unrefined.
-We ideally want to include the unrefined alternatives as these ensure slower digestion and absorption of glucose (sugar) in the blood stream.
+We ideally want to include the unrefined alternatives to ensure slower digestion and absorption of glucose (sugar) in the bloodstream.
 This process keeps blood glucose control intact and prevents fluctuations in glucose levels.
-This control in turn prevents insulin spikes which can lead to insulin resistance and eventually diabetes.
-Sources of these include high fibre breads and crackers, sweet potatoes, brown rice and whole wheat pastas.
+This control, in turn, prevents insulin spikes which can lead to insulin resistance and, eventually, diabetes.
+These include high fibre bread and crackers, sweet potatoes, brown rice and whole-wheat pasta.
 These are generally referred to as low GI starches.

-Refined carbohydrates include white bread, white pasta, pastries, biscuits, potato crisps and crackers that are lower in fibre.
+Refined carbohydrates include white bread, white pasta, pastries, biscuits, potato crisps, and lower fibre crackers.
 These cause a rapid rise in your blood sugar levels as the body doesn’t have much difficulty digesting it and breaking it down.
 The higher availability and presence of insulin means that the insulin will rapidly pack the glucose away in the cells.
-Any glucose that isn’t used will be converted to fat and this will lead to weight gain.
-It happens easily with high GI foods.
+Any glucose that isn’t used will be converted to fat, leading to weight gain.
+It happens quickly with high GI foods.

 The majority of dairy products fall under the low GI group as they contain protein which slows down glucose absorption.

 Fruit are also classified in the low, medium and high GI groups.
 Generally speaking, all berries, citrus fruit, apples, pears and grapes (in controlled portions) are included in the low GI group.
-These fruit contain a higher amount of fructose (fruit sugar) and a lower amount of actual glucose.
+These fruits contain a higher amount of fructose (fruit sugar) and a lower amount of actual glucose.
 Fructose needs to be taken to the liver before it can be processed and used.
 This means that a smaller quantity of glucose is absorbed and influences the blood glucose levels.
-Medium GI fruit include bananas, pineapples and paw-paw.
-They have a higher glucose content and therefor influence the blood glucose levels faster.
-Fresh fruit in the high GI group include only watermelon.
+Medium GI fruit includes bananas, pineapples and paw-paw.
+They have a higher glucose content and therefor affect the blood glucose levels faster.
+Fresh fruit in the high GI group contains the only watermelon.
 It has the highest glucose and lowest fructose content.

-Protein rich foods are needed to maintain our body’s muscle content, but they do so much more than that.
-Just as the building blocks of carbohydrates are glucose molecules, the building blocks for proteins are amino acids .
-There are 3 groups of amino acids, namely essential, non-essential and conditionally essential amino acids.
-There are 21 amino acids that can form proteins in our bodies and they all fall in these 3 groups.
+Protein-rich foods are needed to maintain our body’s muscle content, but they do so much more than that.
+Just as the building blocks of carbohydrates are glucose molecules, the building blocks for proteins are amino acids.
+There are three groups of amino acids, namely essential, non-essential and conditionally essential amino acids.
+Twenty-one amino acids can form proteins in our bodies, and they all fall into these three groups.

 9 Essential amino acids

-Essential amino acids cannot be formed by our bodies and we need to consume them through our diets.
+Our bodies cannot form essential amino acids, and we need to consume them through our diets.
 They include Histidine, Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan and Valine.

-Foods that contain all 9 essential amino acids are called high quality protein.
+Foods that contain all nine essential amino acids are called high-quality protein.

 5 Non-essential amino acids

-These amino acids can be formed by your body and you don’t need to get them from your diet.
+Your body can form these amino acids, and you don’t need to get them from your diet.
 They include Alanine, Asparagine, Aspartic acid, Glutamic acid and Selenocysteine.

 7 Conditionally essential amino acids

-These amino acids are made by your body, but under certain conditions their levels aren’t sufficient and you need to get additional amounts from your diet in order to meet your requirements.
+Your body makes these amino acids, but under certain conditions, their levels aren’t sufficient, and you need to get additional amounts from your diet to meet your requirements.
 These conditions can include illness, intensive exercise or young age.
 The amino acids in this group include Arginine, Cysteine, Glutamine, Glycine, Proline, Serine and Tyrosine.

 Certain amino acids act as messengers in your nervous system, while others form a part of your haemoglobin and DNA.
 Amino acids have a large variety of functions.

-Fats have been criticized harshly for weight gain and reversely also hailed as the wonder macro-nutrient for weight loss in the last 20 years.
+Fats have been criticised for weight gain and reversely hailed as the wonder macro-nutrient for weight loss in the last 20 years.
 Who do we believe?

-Truth is, we all need fat as part of our diets.
-It is however quite high in calories: one gram of fat provides more than double the calories that one gram of protein or one gram of carbohydrates provide.
+The truth is, we all need fat as part of our diets.
+It is, however, relatively high in calories: one gram of fat provides more than double the calories that one gram of protein or one gram of carbohydrates provide.
 The two main groups of fats include saturated fats and unsaturated fats.
 These descriptions are linked to their chemical structure.
-Because of their differences, they have different actions in our bodies; some helpful and some harmful.
+Because of their differences, they have various actions in our bodies, some helpful and some harmful.

 Saturated fats are mostly found in animal products – meats, chicken, dairy and eggs.
-Coconut (milk, flesh, oil), palm kernel and oil and Brazil nuts are the few plant foods that also contain saturated fats.
+Coconut (milk, flesh, oil), palm kernel and oil, and Brazil nuts are the few plant foods containing saturated fats.

-Unsaturated fats are mostly found in plant products – most nuts and seeds and their oils and also olives and avocado’s.
+Unsaturated fats are mostly found in plant products – most nuts and seeds and their oils, olives, and avocado.
 The only animal product that naturally contains unsaturated fats (omega 3) is fish and fish oil.

-A high intake of saturated fats increase a person’s risk to develop elevated blood cholesterol levels while unsaturated fats have a protective effect and raise healthy cholesterol levels and decrease unhealthy cholesterol levels.
+A high intake of saturated fats increases a person’s risk to develop elevated blood cholesterol levels.
+In contrast, unsaturated fats have a protective effect and raise healthy cholesterol levels and decrease unhealthy cholesterol levels.

 WHAT ARE MICRO-NUTRIENTS AND WHERE DO THEY FIT IN?

-Micro-nutrients are the smaller particles that ensure our cells function properly and that our immune system is strong enough.
+Micro-nutrients are the smaller particles that ensure our cells function correctly and that our immune system is strong enough.
 Micro-nutrients include vitamins (organic substances) and minerals (inorganic substances).
-All vitamins are essential where minerals are grouped into essential and non-essential.
+All vitamins are essential, where minerals are grouped into essential and non-essential.

-A person can develop a deficiency of minerals and vitamins if they aren’t consumed in sufficient amounts or if the body uses a larger amount than what is consumed in the diet.
-Micro-nutrients exist in different macro-nutrients (carbohydrates, proteins and fats) in different amounts.
-Therefor it is important to have a varied diet and include all 3 food groups in order to ensure that you get all the micro-nutrients that your body needs.
-Micro-nutrients can be supplemented if necessary, but they are the most available and easiest to absorb from the food we consume.
+A person can develop a deficiency of minerals and vitamins if they aren’t consumed in sufficient amounts or if the body uses a more considerable quantity than what is consumed in the diet.
+Micro-nutrients exist in different macronutrients (carbohydrates, proteins and fats) in different amounts.
+Therefore it is essential to have a varied diet and include all three food groups to ensure that you get all the micro-nutrients that your body needs.
+Micro-nutrients can be supplemented if necessary, but they are the most available and most straightforward to absorb from the food we consume.